-Estimates state the average person will own and use at least 15 connected devices by the year 2030.
-From planes, trains, automobiles, to everything in between, companies are discovering new ways on how to operate their business more efficiently and effectively with the Internet of Things (IoT) and connected devices.
+Estimates state the average person will own and use at least 15 internet-connected devices by the year 2030.
+From planes, trains, and automobiles to everything in between, companies are discovering new ways how to operate their business more efficiently and effectively with the Internet of Things (IoT) and connected devices.

 IoT simply means internet-connected devices that are able to collect and transfer data over a wireless network.
 For those companies investing in IoT and connected devices, business opportunities to connect with customers in a more meaningful way are endless.

-In this article, learn more about what types of companies that have embarked upon using connected devices and what type of benefits it brings to their business.
+In this article, learn more about what types of companies have embarked upon using IOT-connected devices and what type of benefits it brings to their business.

 Discovered in the 15th century, the game of golf is one of the oldest sports.
 It’s also a sport that has been known to be a “rich person’s sport” or even an “old man sport”.
 One thing we know for sure, it’s a popular sport that continues to grow around the world.
-In the U.S. alone, a Statista golf report noted in 2019 nearly 25 million golfers ages 30-49 are playing golf.
+In the U.S. alone, nearly 25 million golfers ages 30-49 are playing golf.

-One segment of the connected car market that is growing rapidly are the connected devices that are designed specifically for fleets.
+One segment of the connected car market that is growing rapidly is the connected devices that are designed specifically for fleets.
 The connected vehicle platforms are able to locate and track the movement of multiple vehicles in a fleet.
-The technology can also track the drivers behavior, vehicle performance, engine data, fuel consumption, fault codes, etc. of each vehicle.
+This technology can also track the driver’s behavior, vehicle performance, engine data, fuel consumption, and fault codes of each vehicle.
 All this information can be gathered in real-time so it’s easier to manage fleets and increase uptime.

-Other industries that have included connected devices into their business models: JetBlue, AutoNation, Dominos Pizza, Lego, Starbucks and more.
+Other industries that have included connected devices into their business models are JetBlue, AutoNation, Domino’s Pizza, Lego, Starbucks, and more.

-Connectivity: Consumers need devices that are fast (real-time), easy to use and easily accessible.
+Consumers need devices that are fast (real-time), easy to use, and easily accessible.
 Time is a precious commodity and customers expect the experience to be effortless and seamless on all digital channels (mobile, tablets, watches, etc.).
-The consumer demand for faster connectivity is increasing, and if you don’t meet their expectations, consumers will move on to another brand who will.
+The consumer demand for faster connectivity is increasing, and if you don’t meet their expectations, consumers will move on to another brand that will.

-Be Human: 64% of consumers expect companies to respond and interact with them in real-time (Gartner).
+64% of consumers expect companies to respond and interact with them in real-time (Gartner).
 Consumers also say they are likely to move to another brand if they’re treated like a number instead of an individual.
-Therefore, it’s essential to be transparent and have human interaction with the customer.oooo
+Therefore, it’s essential to be transparent and have human interaction with the customer.